FDA approved for more than 25 years

 Sometimes, people combine SMP with hair transplantation to get their ideal hair restoration outcome.
 Micropigmentation can help your hairline look fuller as your hair transplants grow in.

-8. Waiting Too Long to Get SMP
+8. Waiting Too Long to Get Scalp Micropigmentation

 Some people’s biggest SMP regret is not getting the procedure done sooner!

-Don’t be afraid to ask questions about a technician’s previous client results, techniques, certifications, and clinic safety and sanitary standards.
+What we recommend: As soon as SMP becomes a possibility in your mind, start your research and vet different SMP specialists by booking free consultation visits.
+Also, don’t be afraid to ask questions about a technician’s previous client results, techniques, certifications, and clinic safety and sanitary standards.

 Scalp micropigmentation is a non-surgical procedure that involves tattooing the scalp to create the look of natural hair follicles and reduce the appearance of hair loss.

-• Consult with your technician before committing to the procedure.
+• Consult your technician before committing to the procedure.
 Make sure you’re going with the correct pigment choice and hairline design.
 A skilled technician will be comfortable talking through your options.

 • Have realistic expectations.
 Pigment alone can’t completely solve hair loss issues.
 Look up photos of SMP results to get a sense of what to expect.